Craft labor insights in Jacksonville

 As of December 3rd 2024, craft professionals in Jacksonville are:

-• Most trades report an average of 18-21 years in experience, with heavy equipment operators being the most experienced.
+Most trades report an average of 18-21 years in experience.

 Current craft pay in Jacksonville

 Jacksonville craft professionals are typically in line with the national average.
-There is a slight uptick for Carpenters, Electricians, Laborers, HEOs, Welders and Pipefitters who receive slightly higher pay than the national average.
-Drywallers and Pipelayers earn less compared to their national counterparts.
+There is a slight uptick for carpenters, electricians, welders and pipefitters who receive slightly higher pay than the national average.
+Drywallers and pipelayers earn marginally less compared to their national counterparts.

 Craft pay expectations in Jacksonville

-However, the data changes for Electricians and Plumbers indicate a strong desire for pay improvements, with values close to the national levels.
+Jacksonville laborers and welders have expressed a lower desired pay than the national average at 0.77X.
+Electricians and drywallers a desire for higher pay compared to their national counterparts.
+However, the data changes for Electricians and HEOs who indicate a strong desire for pay improvements, with values close or above the national levels.

 Ready to grow?